huggingface/blog/open-source-llms-as-agents.md

     <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/open-source-llms-as-agents/ReAct.png" alt="drawing" width=90%>
 </p>

+### Toy example of a ReAct agent's inner working

+The graph above seems very high level, but under the hood it’s quite simple.

+Take a look at [this notebook](https://colab.research.google.com/drive/1j_vsc28FwZEDocDxVxWJ6Fvxd18FK8Gl?usp=sharing): we implement a barebones tool call example with the Transformers library.

-This graph seems very high level, but under the hood it’s quite simple: the LLM is called in a loop with a prompt containing in essence:
+The LLM is called in a loop with a prompt containing in essence:

 ```
-Here is a question: {question}.
+Here is a question: "{question}"
 You have access to these tools: {tools_descriptions}.
 You should first reflect with ‘Thought: {your_thoughts}’, then you either:
 - call a tool with the proper JSON formatting,